marcandrysco/Misc/emech/README.md

 values to automatically insert resource freeing code on errors.

+## Error Architecture

+The Error Mechanism header intended only for string-based error messages.
+Each message is allocated on the heap so they must be `free`d in order to prevent memory leaks.

+Errors are expected to be returned by functions such that the return type of each function is `char *`.
+Success is indicated by a `NULL` value.
+Errors are created by the `fail` macro that executes the `onerr` code and returns from the function.
+The caller is expected to handle any possible errors by using the `chk#action#` macros.

 ## Macro API

     #define onerr(CODE)

 The `onerr` macro prepares the failure handler.
-All code given by `CODE` will be run in event of an error that is thrown via `throw` or propagated via `chkret`.
+All code given by `CODE` will be run in event of an error that is generated via `fail` or propagated via `chkret`.

-    #define throw(fmt, ...)
+    #define fail(fmt, ...)

-The `throw` macro executes the cleanup code given by `onerr` and returns the formatted error message as an allocated string.
+The `fail` macro executes the cleanup code given by `onerr` and returns the formatted error message as an allocated string.

     #define chkret(val)